 So here’s how I would suggest making your purchase; first ask yourself what is more important to you, photos or video?
 Ideally you’re using both but which do you feel your audience cares more about?

 Let’s talk about options for shooting video first.

 Bryci and I currently use two different cameras for shooting video.

-We use a DJI Osmo Pocket for easy hand held videos because it’s got a hardware gimbal built in, it shoots 4K 60 FPS and the quality is amazing.
-Downside, you need to buy an adapter for an external microphone, possibly even a PGYTech Osmo Pocket Phone Holder+ to hold the Osmo Pocket, the microphone and ideally, your cell phone that you use an external monitor for the video.
+We often use a DJI Osmo Pocket for easy handheld videos because it’s got a hardware gimbal built in, it shoots 4K 60 FPS and the quality is amazing.
+The downside, you need to buy an adapter for an external microphone, possibly even a PGYTech Osmo Pocket Phone Holder+ to hold the Osmo Pocket, the microphone and ideally, your cell phone that you use an external monitor for the video.

-Sure it seems like you’re spending a bunch on extra parts but it’s still really small, it shoots 4K 60FPS and it’s buttery smooth because of the built in hardware stabilization.
+No, the quality is not as good as a DLSR or professional video camera, but it’s smaller.. gimbaled and well, easier.
+Sure it seems like you’re spending a bunch of extra parts but it’s still really small, it shoots 4K 60FPS and it’s buttery smooth because of the built-in hardware stabilization.

 I have a small handle on the bottom of this PGYtech holder that

 is holding my iPhone XS Max and DJI Osmo Pocket. (linked above).

 For youtube videos, we use a Canon EOS R with 24-105mm F/4.0 lens kit.